yandex/odyssey/docs/configuration/rules.md

   performed: the client DN is formed by concatenating `ldapprefix`, the user name the client connected with, and `ldapsuffix`.

+The scope of the search in search+bind mode is not configurable: Odyssey always searches the whole subtree below `ldapbasedn`.
+The `ldapscope` option is accepted by the configuration parser and shown when the configuration is dumped, but its value is not used.
+PostgreSQL behaves the same way and has no separate option for the search scope either.

 In both modes Odyssey first opens the connection to the LDAP server and binds with `ldapbinddn` / `ldapbindpasswd`, or anonymously when they are not set.
 `ldapprefix` and `ldapsuffix` are ignored when `ldapbasedn` is set.
 The names